verekia/js-stack-boilerplate/README.md

 This boilerplate is available in **two versions**:

-- `js-stack-boilerplate` (this version): Contains only free open-source tools.
+- `js-stack-boilerplate` (this version): Includes Heroku, Travis, and Coveralls.
-- [`js-stack-boilerplate-with-services`](https://github.com/verekia/js-stack-boilerplate/tree/master-with-services): Includes Heroku, Travis, and Coveralls.
+- [`js-stack-boilerplate-no-services`](https://github.com/verekia/js-stack-boilerplate/tree/master-no-services): Contains only free open-source tools.

 Either way: